TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 All selection decisions derive from fixed slices of this digest.

-The PRNG **never invents identifiers** — it indexes only from snapshot-defined artifacts.
+The PRNG **never invents identifiers**.
+It indexes only into snapshot-defined artifacts.

 ---